Data Source Onboarding: Quick Start for New Users

 -

-Implementation focused on a coordinated, seamless launch.
-I created SCORM packages for the Rise module and published them to the LMS, while the developer published reference articles to Contentful.
-I managed timelines, aligned deliverables, and facilitated stakeholder communication to ensure the eLearning module and job aids launched simultaneously across platforms.
+I created SCORM packages for the Rise module and published them to the LMS, while coordinating with the developer on simultaneous Contentful publication of reference articles and job aids.
+Managed timelines and stakeholder communication to ensure the eLearning module and all supporting resources launched together as a cohesive experience.

 Gagné Integration: Enhanced retention and transfer by ensuring ongoing access to job aids and reference articles.